Top 10 US beaches for 2021 from Dr. Beach - KESQ

 Top 10 US beaches for 2021 from Dr. Beach

-Summer is unofficially here, and many Americans are ready to get back to flying, driving cross-country and soaking up the sun after the pandemic hammered travel plans for basically all of 2020.
+Summer is unofficially here, and many people in the United States are ready to get back to flying, driving cross-country and soaking up the sun after the pandemic hammered travel plans for basically all of 2020.

 With an increase in vaccinations and a decrease in travel restrictions, that summer vacation in the sand is much more feasible this year.